orfeotoolbox/OTB/Documentation/Cookbook/rst/index.rst

 recipes on how to accomplish typical remote sensing tasks.
 Finally, there is also documentation on every application shipped with OTB.

-Get started now with the :doc:`Installation` chapter.
+Get started now with the :doc:`First_Step` chapter.

 Get help, share your experience and contribute to the Orfeo-Toolbox project by joining `our community <https://www.orfeo-toolbox.org/community/>`_ and